Catch of the Day

 Christmas at Pemberley Manor

-Shameless exploitation of Pride and Prejudice
+Shameless Exploitation of Pride and Prejudice

 Christmas at Pemberley Manor is a shameless attempt to capitalize on the popularity of Jane-Austen-based contemporary romances.
 Unlike Unleashing Mr. Darcy, however, the story and the characters have nothing to do with Pride and Prejudice.
 Zip.
 All the writer did was tack on various names from P & P onto the main characters.
 Sometimes quite randomly.
 For example, Elizabeth’s old boyfriend was named “George” and was a nice guy, the mayor of the town, and trying to win Elizabeth back.
 The doofus assistant to William Darcy, who wins the heart of “Jane” Elizabeth’s last-minute assistant, was named Travis.
 Why not “Charles?”
 It was insulting to the intelligence.